ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Introduction

 \item \textbf{Probabilistic Evaluation Protocol:} We establish an evaluation protocol that includes both probabilistic and deterministic feature alignment, providing a granular framework to guide future research in improving semantic color controllability.

 \item \textbf{Systematic Evaluation and Insights:} We conduct a comprehensive evaluation of leading T2I models across varied concepts, styles, and guidance scales.
-Our analysis reveals that current models lack sensitivity to implicit semantics, a limitation that remains resistant to both parameter scaling and stronger guidance. \end{itemize}
+Our analysis reveals that current models lack sensitivity to implicit semantics, a limitation that remains resistant to stronger guidance. \end{itemize}